Montlake Cut

 Canal segment in King County, Washington, U.S.

 The Montlake Cut is the easternmost section of the Lake Washington Ship Canal, which passes through the city of Seattle, linking Lake Washington to Puget Sound.
 It opened in 1916 after 56 years of conversation and construction to create the manmade canal.

 The path along the cut was designated a National Recreation Trail as Montlake Cut National Waterside in 1971.

 The cut provides a connection between Union Bay, part of Lake Washington, to the east and Portage Bay, an arm of Lake Union, to the west.
 It is spanned by the Montlake Bridge, a bascule drawbridge carrying Montlake Boulevard (State Route 513).
 Most of the land on the north shore of the cut is occupied by the University of Washington, its medical school to the west and its stadium parking lot to the east; residences and a recreational trail occupy the south bank, which is part of the Montlake neighborhood.

-Before the creation of the Montlake Cut, the land was regularly used by the Duwamish tribe and the holds important history within the tribe, that is commonly overlooked.
+Before the creation of the Montlake Cut, the land was regularly used by the Duwamish tribe and holds important history within the tribe that is commonly overlooked.